AdamWhiteHat/Quazicrystal/README.md

 Technically, quazicrystals are rotations of order different from 1, 2, 3, 4 and 6.
-Any symmetries different from 1, 2, 3, 4 or 6 were once considered forbidden, that is, not able to be found in nature.
+Any n-fold rotation count about the axis different from 1, 2, 3, 4 or 6 were once considered forbidden, that is, not able to be found in nature.